 Don’t go into the hive without the protective clothing on.
 Even if you think you will only be a short minute.

 Stay out of the bee’s flight path and do not block their entrance with your body.
 The bees get really testy about this issue.
 When they want to get to the door, please don’t block their way.
+This is an essential safety tip when keeping a honey bee hive.

 The best time of day to do any hive maintenance is mid morning.
 Most of the worker bees will be out of the hive.
 The worst time of day to try to work on the hive is late afternoon.
 The bees are trying to return home!